-The following provides a brief overview of the development of Independent Advocacy in the Tropics Inc. (IATI) since its beginnings in 1987.
+The following provides an overview of the development of Independent Advocacy in the Tropics Inc. (IATI) since its beginnings in 1987.
 It looks at how IATI started and the processes it went through to become established, as well as the context in which it was operating.
-The following information has been put together from discussions with past workers and members of the Management Committee as well as by drawing upon minutes of meetings and other records and reports at IAT.
+The information has been put together from discussions with past workers and members of previous Management Committees as well as by drawing upon minutes of meetings and other records and reports.

 How Did Advocacy Develop?